10 Tips For A Successful Toddler Bedtime

 (4).
 Calm atmosphere.

 I love music and so do my children and sometimes it will be on quite loud.
-As we start our bed time routine, I make sure that if music is on, it is on quietly and that it is of the calming variety not rock or the latest pop music.
+As we start our bed time routine, I make sure that if music is on, it is on quietly and that it is of the calming variety not something that will hype them up.

 (5).
 Room prepared.